Studies

 Albin Gräns, associate professor at the Swedish University of Agricultural Sciences, is investigating a range of welfare practices, including a survey of welfare practices for Mediterranean seabass and an investigation of humane slaughter techniques for channel catfish — such as stunning with a pressure wave or rapidly heating up the brain with a laser — as part of a project run by the Center for Responsible Seafood.

-Of course, for chickens and other terrestrial farmed animals, welfare isn’t exactly guaranteed.
-In much of the United States for instance, procedures such as castration of pigs and cattle generally take place without pain management.
-And in his work, Gräns said it’s become clear that in any industrial-scale system, the well-being of the animal isn’t top priority.
-Still, advocates say the mind-boggling number of fish affected makes it important to consider their welfare.
+Of course, even for chickens and other terrestrial farmed animals, welfare isn’t exactly guaranteed.
+In much of the United States for instance, invasive procedures such as castration of pigs and cattle take place without pain management.
+Gräns believes that in any industrial-scale system, the well-being of the animal can get forgotten.

 These advancements are about more than slaughter.
 For fish to be truly faring well, they need to be able to live as they would in their natural habitat, said Yannick Rohrer, aquaculture specialist for Fair Fish, an organization dedicated to improving fish welfare.

-Fair Fish has compiled a database of almost 100 farmed species, to assess their welfare in common farming methods, using a set of 10 parameters.
+Fair Fish has compiled a database of almost 100 farmed species to assess their welfare in common farming methods, using a set of 10 parameters.
 One parameter that farmers are just starting to consider is enrichment, Rohrer said; many fish naturally live in complex environments, but are reared in barren tanks, nets, or raceways.
 Increasingly, research suggests that giving fish something to interact with improves their welfare, boosting growth and reducing aggression.

 Rohrer is currently working with producers of rainbow trout in Switzerland, to experiment with whether putting simple stimulation inside tanks, in the form of hanging bars, can improve well-being.
 “That would also be one of the first … practical experiments to show that it is feasible to put structural enrichment into farms and still work normally and produce normally,” he said.
 “We desperately need some practical validation.”